DeshaniRanasinga28/bliss/README.md

 3. Run

 # State management of the app
 The  Bliss Application has used the Flutter Provider package for State management.
-It is mainly provides a central point to manage the state, and to write front end logic.
+It mainly provides a central point to manage the state and to write front end logic.
+Also the Provider work on the one provider and multiple subscribers concept.
+Provider listens to the application changes with NotifyChangeListener it will update all the consumers